TBMCPlugins/ChromaCore/README.md

 # ButtonCore
-A plugin that server as a container for things common to many of our plugins
+A plugin that serves as a container for things common to many of our plugins